About Liz Shakespeare

 My father introduced my brother and I to books at an early age and we have been fervent readers ever since.
 I wrote stories as a child but following my degree, which taught me above all to be critical, it was some years before I felt sufficiently confident to start writing again.
 I wrote short stories, some of which were published in small literary magazines, then embarked on an oral history project which I published as The Memory Be Green.
 This was originally conceived as research for a novel; the novel was never finished but I think the interviews I carried out have helped me when I am finding a voice for a particular character in fiction.
 The Memory Be Green was very well received and after an abandoned novel and more short stories, I started work on Fever: A Story from a Devon Churchyard.
 This took seven years to research and write.

-I draw my inspiration from the North Devon countryside, from the strong historical identity of the area and the sense of past lives that can be experienced in any long-inhabited area.
-I am interested in social history and particularly in the lives of the less advantaged.
-While researching Fever I became interested in the Workhouse and the lives of those unfortunate enough to spend time in one; The Turning of The Tide is a novel based on fact set in nineteenth century Bideford and concerns a young Clovelly girl, Selina Burman, who spent several years in the Bideford Workhouse.
+While researching Fever I became interested in the Workhouse and the lives of those unfortunate enough to spend time in one.
+The Turning of The Tide is a novel based on a true story; it is set in nineteenth century Bideford and concerns a young Clovelly girl, Selina Burman, who spent several years in the Bideford Workhouse.
 Her story is intertwined with that of Dr William Ackland of Bideford.
 Dr Ackland, who makes a brief appearance in Fever, was a friend of Charles Kingsley and like Kingsley was concerned for the health and welfare of the poorer people.

-Although my latest book, All Around The Year, is purely fictional, Devon and its people have again been my main inspiration.
-For each month, I have created a character whose life is in some way influenced by the landscape around them.
+Devon and its people were again the main inspiration for All Around The Year, despite the stories being purely fictional.
+For each month, I created a character whose life is in some way influenced by the landscape around them.

-I have returned to historical research for my forthcoming book, The Postman Poet, which will be published in March 2017.
+I returned to historical research for my new book, The Postman Poet, published in March 2017.
 You can read more about it here.

 I have successfully self-published all my books, through choice rather than necessity.
 I enjoy the process of self-publishing which gives me more control of my books, from the design right through to distribution.
 I am fortunate in having well-read friends who are also writers and they help me through the editing process; another old friend does the proof-reading for me; and I have two talented sons, the oldest of which, Ben, designed the covers for my three most recent books.
 I now also have many customers who are generous with their appreciation, which is heartening after the years of solitary work!